 We will never speak poorly about other attorneys.
 We do stand by the fact that we don’t quit fighting until we feel we’ve won fair and just compensation for our clients.

 At OnderLaw, we believe we are doing more than simply winning lawsuits.
 We are creating change, and we are bringing justice to those who have been harmed by companies that put profits over people.

 Because we have been willing to fight the good fight, corporations that make billions of dollars in profits have been hit hard enough in court to change the way they do business.
 They’ve been forced to make responsible decisions to protect consumers, and they’ve been held accountable to the public for what they’ve done.

 When you’ve been injured or when a loved one has died due to corporate greed and unsafe products and drugs, who you choose to represent you is your decision.
 OnderLaw has proven time and again that we will fight for justice, and that we represent our clients with compassion, skill, and integrity.

-If you have been injured by a defective product or dangerous drug, or if someone else is responsible for causing injury or death to someone you love, contact OnderLaw at 314-963-9000, or click here for a free, no-obligation consultation.
+If you have been injured by a defective product or dangerous drug, or if someone else is responsible for causing injury or death to someone you love, Contact us today, or click here for a free, no-obligation consultation.